Keir Starmer rules out nationalising Big Six energy firms

 “I don’t see nationalisation there,” Sir Keir told Marr.
 “When it comes to common ownership I’m pragmatic about this.
 I do not agree with the argument that says we must be ideological.”

-But he did not say what form common ownership would take if it was not nationalisation.
+But he did not say what form common ownership would take if it was not nationalisation, and neither did his aides.

 “I’d be pragmatic about it, and where common ownership is value for money for the taxpayer and delivers better services, then there should be common ownership,” Sir Keir added, giving the example of track and trace.